Filipino Parenting: Raising Emotionally Resilient Children

 Sharing the invaluable lesson to our children that its ok to ask someone for help and that saying aray (ouch), gives others the opportunity to help while they get the help that they needed is a win-win scenario.

 Be patient with yourself though, the truth is the real work begins within you and everything else follows.
+If you need additional 1:1 support, schedule your complimentary link here.

 In the meantime, as you allow your children to express a bit, practice your own self-expression practice.
 I’ll leave you one suggestion before we end here: if you’re feeling overwhelmed anytime this week, tell your children or your spouse,